robindar/sysres-os/doc/proc.md

 Syscalls will have to be directed at EL1 through a SVC call.
 The SVC argument will determine the type of the Sysacll, and not r0 as specified in the spec.
 They can pass any number of arguments in the registers

+Note : WFE cannot be executed at EL0 (if it leads to low power mode) Thus Syscall : 100 -> halt

 # MMU #
 The Address Space ID (ASID) is defined as the PID of the process.
 For the kernel, it is 0 by convention.